 After destruction caused by fires and war, and through stages of rebuilding, there are no longer any visible remains left of the medieval Jewish Quarter in Mainz.
 Too much had been destroyed: after the pogrom from 1096 with more than 1,000 murdered and repeated attacks, Jews were expelled from Mainz in 1438.
 Following the re-founding of the community in 1445, there was a temporary expulsion in 1462, and then the final expulsion in 1470/71.
 The synagogue was then used as an urban coal depot, after 1471 it was converted into a chapel.
 It was not until 100 years later that the Jews re-settled in Mainz.
 In November 1938 in Mainz, the synagogues, prayer rooms, and the Jewish Museum were destroyed, an example of the destruction that happened throughout Germany and Austria.

+The Judensand as a Memorial cemetery makes it visible, how important Magenza was and still is: such a Memorial Cemetery is outstanding and unique in teh Jewish World.
 During the course of the World Heritage application and beyond, the cemetery “Judensand“ will continue to be assessed and researched, and conceptual plans for conservation measures will be developed.
-In the State Museum Mainz the Judaica-department will be given a new image and will have increased focus on ShUM.
+In the State Museum Mainz the Judaica-department will have an increased focus on ShUM in the future.
+Regarding World Heritage Status the Cemetery in Mainz is the only remaining monument, and it is of unique importance.

 ShUM and the future: the New Synagogue in Mainz